GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (132) .md

 **Critical Failure**: The axe explodes infront of you, inflicting the effect against you instead.

+#### Levitation

+**Minimum Tier**: 3

+**Casting Time**: 3 rounds

+**Duration** Spell tier minutes multiplied by spell tier

+**Effect**: A creature you touch may defy physics by gaining a hover speed of 3 yards for the duration.
+If the spell check is a critical success, the speed is increased by a number of feet equal to your [Magic] bonus.

+You may cast this on an object to make it hover at a distance above the ground no greater than the spell's tier plus the points of success on the spell check.
+An object can hover beyond the spell's duration if you concentrate on the spell, with it hovering until this concentration is broken.

+**At Higher Tiers**: In addition to the above listed benefits, each tier beyond minimum allows you to affect an additional creature/object or increase the hover speed by .5 yard.

+**Critical Failure**: You and whatever you intended on affecting begin to float but do not possess the level of control as expected.
+Each affected creature is prone and vulnerable, with the speed given by this spell measured in inches, not yards.
+This state continues for a number of rounds equal to the points of success multiplied by this spell's tier.
+You gain a point of spell sickness for each other creature you had sought to affect when casting this spell.

 ### M (3

 #### Missiles of Light